Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Theory

-In the conventional FL framework, an MRI reconstruction model is collaboratively trained over $N_c$ rounds of communication between a server and participating sites \cite{WenqiLi2019,Rieke2020}.
-The server maintains a global reconstruction model $H_{\phi}$ with weights $\phi$, and sites retain local copies of this common architecture $\{H_{\phi^k}\}_{k=1}^K$ where $k$ is site index, $K$ is the number of sites.
-At the start of the $c$th communication round, all sites initialize their local copies with the weights of the global model broadcast by the server, $\phi^k \gets \phi(c-1)$.
-At the $k$th site, the initialized local copy $H_{\phi^k}$ is then trained on the locally available dataset $\mathcal{D}_{\text{loc}}^k$ to minimize a reconstruction loss:
+In conventional FL for MRI reconstruction, a model is collaboratively trained over $N_c$ communication rounds between a central server and $K$ sites \cite{WenqiLi2019}.
+The server maintains a global model $H_{\phi}$ with weights $\phi$, and each site holds a local copy $H_{\phi^k}$ for $k = 1, ..., K$.
+At round $c$, sites initialize with the current global weights: $\phi^k \gets \phi(c-1)$, then train $H_{\phi^k}$ on local data $\mathcal{D}_{\text{loc}}^k$ to minimize:

-where $\mathbb{E}$ denotes expectation over $\mathcal{D}_{\text{loc}}^k$, $\mathbf{x}^{k}$ is the reference image derived from a fully-sampled acquisition, $\mathbf{y}^{k}$ is the corresponding undersampled acquisition, and $\mathcal{A}^k$ is the imaging operator.
-At the end of the given communication round, locally-trained model copies are aggregated on the server via weight averaging to derive an updated global model \cite{FedAvg}: